alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 ------------------------------------------------------------------------------

-The most important thing to remember about a puzzlehunt is that a puzzlehunt is a web app.
+The most important thing to remember about a puzzlehunt is that a puzzlehunt is essentially a full web application.
 There's a frontend that solvers interact with, there's a backend that stores submission and solve info, and the two need to send the right information to each other for your hunt to work.

-If you want to run an online puzzlehunt, you'll want someone who knows to program, or someone who's eager to learn how to program.
-Bonus points if they have made a website themselves, and extra bonus points if they have made a web app before as well.
-If you do not know how to program, you can still run an online hunt, but your job will get a lot harder.
+That means if you want to run an online puzzlehunt with teams, leaderboards, and so on, you'll either need to know how to set up a website, or be eager to learn.
+If you have practice with looking up how to use unfamiliar software libraries, you should be set.

+If you don't know how to program, and can't enlist the help of someone who can, then your job will get a lot harder, but it won't be impossible.
+Remember that if worst comes to worst, you can always just release a batch of PDFs online, instead of building an entire website.

 Using Existing Code